project-Algorithm11/madhvani_group_application/README.md

 3. Track delivery of products to clients

+D) User Interfaces

-Home Page:
+a) Home Page:

 Before accessing the Home Page, the user is first authenticated.
 The user then proceeds to the home page which indicates a variety of products that are provided by the suppliers.

 The products are categorised into different sets of products such that product navigation is made simpler for the user.

-Item Search and View:
+b) Item Search and View:
 When the user clicks the Search icon in the top right corner, he/she is then able to fill in text in a search bar for a specific item he/she is looking for.

 They can then click on the product which allows him to view the product in the Item View section.